 Women are an essential pillar of our society, committed to bringing creativity and stability in every aspect of life.
-They participate effectually in every sphere from home to the office, making almost 47% of the labor force.
-So, they deserve to be appreciated and acclaimed.
+They participate effectually in every sphere from home to the office, making up almost 47% of the labor force.

-For this purpose, International Women Day is celebrated on the 8th of March every year to honor the contributions of women in political, social, economical, and cultural aspects, which have been mainly pushed aside.
+For this purpose, International Women’s Day is celebrated on March 8 every year to honor the contributions of women in political, social, economic, and cultural aspects, which have been mainly pushed aside.

 Not only in the current world, but women have also played an integral role in all facets of our society throughout history.
-Be it politics, science, technology, or sports; they have successfully made their position in almost every sphere.
+Politics, science, technology, and sports; have successfully made their position in almost every sphere.

 In 1908, it was the first time when 15,000 women marched throughout New York, calling for shorter work hours, better salaries, and voting rights.
-The very next year, on Feb 28, the Sociologist Party observed the first National Women Day in America, which gained massive popularity among women.
+The following year, on February 28, the Sociologist Party observed the first National Women’s Day in America, which gained massive popularity among women.

 On March 9, 1911, countries like Denmark, Switzerland, Germany, and Austria celebrated International Women’s Day.
 Surprisingly, millions of women and men joined the rallies and campaigns to end discrimination against women.

 In the coming years, more and more people joined the movement.
-Ultimately, a wave of activism swept across North America and Europe, encompassing the United Nations that officially declared the 8th March of every year to be honored as International Women’s Day in 1977.
+Ultimately, a wave of activism swept across North America and Europe, encompassing the United Nations that officially declared the March 8 of every year honored as International Women’s Day in 1977.

-Since then, the Day is observed worldwide to admire women’s contributions to their loved ones and society.
+Since then, the day has been observed worldwide to admire women’s contributions to their loved ones and society.
 People celebrate International Women Day to:

 · raise awareness regarding their rights and equality.